abhay-lal/CSE145-237D-ML/README.md

-# 🦩 Burrowing Owl Call Classifier
+# 🦉 Burrowing Owl Call Classifier

 This repository provides training and evaluation pipelines for deep learning models to classify **burrowing owl vocalizations** using spectrograms derived from audio signals.
-It supports lightweight model architectures like MobileNetV2 and ProxylessNAS and enables export to ONNX and TFLite formats for deployment on embedded devices.
+It includes a custom-designed **TinyCNN** optimized for embedded deployment on STM32 microcontrollers, with optional comparison to baseline models like MobileNetV2 and ProxylessNAS.

 ---